MakaronKanon/Cwing-King/README.md

 Therefor this project is designed it in a way making it possible to build it directly for Windows using SDL.

 How to build and run:
-Build for windows (probably works for Linux, osx... to): run the makefile with make and it should create an executable inside the windowsout directory.
+* Build for windows (probably works for Linux, osx... to): run the makefile with make and it should create an executable inside the windowsout directory. (probably need GCC on path)
-(You can build it for MD407 with the codelite project, but you probably don't want to)
+* (You can build it for MD407 with the codelite project, but you probably don't want to)

 Technlogies learnt/used:
 * Communicating with physical ports.